nliaudat/esp_canbus/docs/hoval_canbus.md

 (`esphome/components/toptronic/`).

 > **Scope** — this document describes the wire format and framing used between
-> the ESP32 gateway and the boiler devices (HV / BM / WEZ / ...) at 50 kbps.
+> the ESP32 gateway and the boiler devices (WEZ / SOL / PS / FW / HK / MWA / GLT / HV / BM / GW) at 50 kbps.
 > It is maintained for future review and for anyone extending the component or
 > the [`hoval_data_processing`](../hoval_data_processing/) preset generator.